 Akane: Don't let it bother you.
 It's cute to have a little weak spot.

 In Axis Powers Hetalia, Hungary seems very happy with Non-Action Guy Austria.
 When his "vital regions" are being seized by Prussia, and he comes back beaten up, she jumps at the chance to fight Prussia off.

 Kuroyukihime to Haruyuki in Accel World.
 She states that she finds the juxtaposition of his (potential) strength in the Accelerated World with his emotional sensitivity to be endearing and part of what drew her to him.

 In a world of overmuscled macho superheroes, meek, helpless normalman finds he is irresistible to women partially because he's so pathetic that he activates some kind of motherly instinct and partially because he's the only man on Levram who isn't an oiled up thickhead.

 Really more of a subversion.
 The guys may be shameless about playing this card when they're trying to chat women up, but the footage of the rugby matches shows they're anything but weak, and a couple (especially Zupan) are downright scary.

 In Zombieland, Witchita actually commented that Colombus is like a scared bunny, or something along the lines.
-But he doesn't really get the girl until he goes all Monty Python and the Holy Grail KILLER BUNNY on some zombies for her.
+But he doesn't really get the girl until he goes all KILLER BUNNY on some zombies for her.

 Frank Sinatra seemed to begin his movie career playing characters like these.
 Lampshaded in Take Me Out to the Ball Game.